-- Unlike ISL it only adds one tag to the original frame.
+- Unlike ISL, it only adds one tag to the original frame.

 - The tag is 4 bytes (12 bits used for VID) and is located after the Source Address field.

-802.1Q introduces the concept of native vlan, the frames that belong to the native vlan are the only ones that are not tagged on the trunk link.
+802.1Q introduces the concept of native vlan; the frames that belong to the native vlan are the only ones that are not tagged on the trunk link.
 By default, the native vlan is vlan 1, which is also the default access vlan.

 Cisco Discovery Protocol (CDP) can detect and report a native vlan discrepancy.
-By default the native vlan is vlan 1, as a best practice it is recommended to change the native vlan to a different id and this vlan should not be used for any other purpose, only as a native vlan.
+By default, the native vlan is vlan 1.
+As a best practice, it is recommended to change the native vlan to a different id, and this vlan should not be used for any other purpose, only as a native vlan.

-In fact, if an end device is connected to a switch trunk port, it could receive frames from the native vlan as if it were an access port.
+If an end device is connected to a switch trunk port, it could receive frames from the native vlan as if it were an access port.
 By default, switch ports operate in access mode.

-NOTE: ISL does not use the native vlan.
+Note: ISL does not use the native vlan.

 Configuring a trunk link